|Theatre||Film & Speaker Series|

 South Orange Performing Arts Center

 One SOPAC Way, South Orange, 973-313-2787.
-Intimate 415-seat theater presents performances by major artists in theater, dance, comedy, music, family events, school time performances and performances by the Seton Hall University Arts Council.
-See Theatre for additional events.
+Intimate 415-seat theater presents performances by major artists in music, theater, dance, comedy, film, kids 'n family events, school time performances and performances by the Seton Hall University Arts Council.

 Selected Children & Family Events